 In all pay and reward policies, all employers within the UK must meet strict legal requirements, such as the National Minimum Wage and equal pay, as well as reporting on the chief executive pay ratio and gender pay gap.

 The National Minimum Wage applies to all employees and workers over 16 years of age.
-And although not a legal requirement, more than 7,000 businesses have signed up to the voluntary Living Wage.
+And although not a legal requirement, many businesses have signed up to the voluntary Living Wage, which is a higher minimum rate of pay for eligible workers.

 Equal pay revolves around sex discrimination and gives the right for men and women to be paid the same for the same, or equivalent, work.
 Despite this legislation, there still remains huge gender pay differences.
 This is reflected in the requirement for larger organisations to annually report the size of their gender pay gap.